-The Scotia Bluffs and West Runenburg nests were occupied in 2020 by pairs of peregrines and each produced two fledglings (Table 2).
-The McCready Ridge, Clapp Ridge and Holmes Bluff territories had peregrine presence, but no observations of nesting activity.
-A pair was observed at Holmes Bluff.
-No peregrine activity was observed at the Tom Gulch, Shively Bluff, or South Runenburg territories.
-There were peregrine nestlings produced at the Scotia Bluffs and West Runenburg eyries.
+The Scotia Bluffs, Holmes Bluff, and Clapp Ridge nests were occupied in 2021.
+Two fledglings were produced at both Scotia and Clapp, while one nestling was observed at Holmes (Table 2).
+The South and West Runenburg, and Stitz Creek territories had peregrine presence, with pairs observed at all three sites, but there were no observations of nesting activity.
+No peregrine activity was observed at the Tom Gulch, and Shively Bluff territories.
+There was audio contact only at McCready Ridge.